How to detect (modified, headless) Chrome instrumented with Selenium (2024 edition)

 on our modified version of Selenium Chrome.
 As shown on the screenshot below, even the version that 1) is

-not based on Headless Chrome and 2) removes navigator.webdriver
+not based on Headless Chrome and 2) removes navigator.webdriver is detected thanks to the CDP

 detection.